josephch/jsonToC/README.md

 # jsonToC
-Generate a  C structure to hold a json
+Generates a  C structure to hold a JSON
+Generate cJson based C code to parse the JSON and populate above structure.